xuyifan-0731/STEPS_benchmark/server/README.md

 | /api/v1/                    | `{}`                                                                                                                           | status of all models                                               |
 | /api/v1/model_name/activate | `{}`                                                                                                                           | add if none is activated, do nothing if at least one entity exists |

-`status: 0` ALWAYS means succeeded or normal.
+`status: 0` ALWAYS means success or normal.

 ### Add Custom model